JeanFurstoss/AtomHIC/README.md

      - generate "RUN_TESTS_VERBOSE" solution under visual

 ### some documentation for using the library and generating executable is present in doc/

+Some part of the code are parallelized using openmpi, to benefit for this, use : export OMP_NUM_THREADS="number of thread you want to use"